dinanathsj29/angularcli-angualr-cli-tutorial/README.md

 ### Different techniques for Application code optimization and improve performance:
 - Bundling (concatenating)
 - AOT (Ahead of Time compilation)
-- Minification (compress)
+- Minification (compress the code by removing unwanted white spaces and lines, breaks)
-- Uglification (Remove unwanted white spaces and lines, breaks)
+- Uglification (compress the code by transforming the code into an unreadable form by changing variable names, function names, etc,)
 - TreeShaking (Delete/eliminate unwanted code/lines)
 - Use of CDN links (Content Distribution Network, Content Delivery Network)
 - Use of Image Sprites (Collection of images in one image, One large image made up of small images)